On the Estimation of bivariate Conditional Transition Rates: Appendix

 \end{lemma} \begin{proof} This follows immediately by the weak continuous Hadamard differentiability of the functional $B:(F,G)\mapsto \int F(s)\d G(s)$ and the fact that $F\mapsto\frac{1}{F}$ is also weak continuous Hadamard differentiable as long as $F\geq\delta>0$.
 The statement can be found in Gill, van der Laan \& Wellner\cite{gill1995inefficient} Lemma 5.1. \end{proof}

-Additionally, we need a two-dimensional generalisation of the well known Campbell theorem, see for example Milbrodt \& Helbig \cite{milbrodt1999mathematische}.
-We add the proof for this generalisation because in standard literature only the one-dimensional case is used. \begin{theorem}[Campbell Theorem] Let $\eta$ be a point process on $(\mathbb{R}^d,\mathbb{B}(\mathbb{R}^d))$ with intensity measure $\lambda$ and let $u:\mathbb{R}^d\rightarrow\mathbb{R}$ be a measurable function.
+Additionally, we need a two-dimensional generalisation of the well known Campbell theorem, see for example Milbrodt \& Helbig \cite{milbrodt1999mathematische}. \begin{theorem}[Campbell Theorem] Let $\eta$ be a point process on $(\mathbb{R}^d,\mathbb{B}(\mathbb{R}^d))$ with intensity measure $\lambda$ and let $u:\mathbb{R}^d\rightarrow\mathbb{R}$ be a measurable function.
 Then is a random variable and whenever $u\geq0$ or $\int | u(x)| \lambda(\d x)<\infty$. \end{theorem} \begin{proof} The proof of this can be easily adapted from the proof of the one-dimensional Campbell Theorem, see for example Milbrodt \cite{milbrodt1999mathematische}. \end{proof} For the estimation of integrals, we use the so called one and two-dimensional variation of a process.
-We will do a short introduction here.
+We do a short introduction here.

 \begin{definition} We define the one-dimensional variation of a function $f:[a,b]\rightarrow \mathbb{R}$ as where the supremum goes over all finite partitions $\tau$ of $[a,b]$.
 The two-dimensional variation of a function $f:[a,b]\times[c,d]\rightarrow \mathbb{R}$ is defined as where the supremum goes over all finite partitions of $[a,b]\times[c,d]$. \end{definition} This variation definition is mainly used for the following integral inequality \begin{lemma} when $f$ is bounded and $g$ has finite two-dimensional variation. \end{lemma} The proof bases on work from Adams \& Clarkson \cite{clarkson1933definitions} and \cite{adams1934properties} , see Theorem 5.